Saturday, March 26, 2011

 Saturday, March 19, 2011

-Gilad Segev and Madboojah Project-Hannah'leh was confused
+Gilad Segev and Madboojah Project - Hannah'leh was confused

 It's Purim!
-Although it's a bit hard to celebrate with all the bad news in the world and over here not to mention waking up to hear the terrible news about 49 (!!) mortar bombs fired from Gaza into the Negev which adds further tension to what seems like a pre-war, we can still try.
+Although it's a bit hard to celebrate with all the bad news in the world and not to mention waking up to hear the terrible news about 49 (!!) mortar bombs fired from Gaza into the Negev which adds further tension to what seems like a pre-war, we can still try.
 And what better way than this hit that even wallflowers like me will rush to the dancefloor to dance to.
-If it sounds a bit old-fashioned that's because it's a cover (making it all the more perfect for Purim) to a 1974 song by "The sounds of the grapevine" which is Mizrahi music in it's truest sense and just as good as this update.
+If it sounds a bit old-fashioned that's because it's a cover (making it all the more perfect for Purim) to a 1974 song by "The sounds of the grapevine" which is Mizrahi music in its truest sense and just as good as this update.
 The song is part of the "2 sides to a coin" project in which rock and Mizrahi musicians "switch sides".
 I think it's a wonderful idea that helps, even if slightly, to fizzle the tension between the two groups.
 Of course, it doesn't always work but in this case there's no doubt that it does.
 Gilad Segev pleasantly surprises because I'm used to much mellower (and mainstream) songs from him and you can't go wrong with the amazing Madboojah Project.
 Hoping that Haman won't bother us anytime soon.

 We came here together from Afula